-From the Project Inventory tab, you can view a history of the updates made to a specific inventory item.
+From the Project Inventory tab, you can view a history of the updates made to a specific inventory item within the context of a project.

 Note - You have access to this same history from the Analysis Workbench.
 See Viewing the Update History for an Inventory Item in the Analysis Workbench.